Alpha Progression

 Basically, the more cardio you do, the better.
 The health benefits are immense.
 Additionally, cardio burns a lot of calories, which is beneficial when losing weight.

 Doing a lot of cardio before weight training is not recommended because your energy stores will be emptied before the strenuous weight training.
-You might then not be able to increase during strength training, or your performance might even deteriorate.
+You might then not be able to progress during strength training, or your performance might even deteriorate.